-Indicates that the authorization identifier used for the execution of dynamic SQL is the authid of the person executing the package.

-EXPLAIN

-Stores information in the Explain tables about the access plans chosen for each SQL statement in the package.
-DRDA does not support the ALL value for this option.

-Explain information will not be captured.

-Explain tables will be populated with information about the chosen access plan.

-Explain information for each eligible static SQL statement will be placed in the Explain tables.
+RUN Indicates that the authorization identifier used for the execution of dynamic SQL is the authid of the person executing the package.
+DEFINE Indicates that the authorization identifier used for the execution of dynamic SQL statements in a UDF or stored procedure is the definer of the UDF or stored procedure.
+INVOKE Indicates that the authorization identifier used for the execution of dynamic SQL statements in a UDF or stored procedure is the invoker of the UDF or stored procedure.
+EXPLAIN mation in the Explain tables about the access plans chosen for tatement in the package.
+DRDA does not support the ALL s option.
+NO Explain information will not be captured.
+YES Evaluit tables will be negated with information about the Explain tables will be populated with information about the chosen access plan.
+ALL Explain information for each eligible static SQL statement will be placed in the Explain tables.
 In addition, Explain information will be gathered for eligible dynamic SQL statements at run time, even if the CURRENT EXPLAIN SNAPSHOT register is set to N0.
 For more information about special registers, see the SQL Reference.
 Note: This value for EXPLAIN is not supported by DRDA.

-EXPLSNAP

-Stores Explain Snapshot information in the Explain tables.
-This DB2 precompile/bind option is not supported by DRDA.

-An Explain Snapshot will not be captured.

-An Explain Snapshot for each eligible static SQL statement will be placed in the Explain tables.

-An Explain Snapshot for each eligible static SQL statement will be placed in the Explain tables.
+EXPLSNAP Stores Expla ain Snapshot information in the Explain tables.
+This DB2 bind option is not supported by DRDA.
+NO YES An Explain Snapshot will not be captured.
+125 An Explain Snapshot for each eligible static SQL statement will be placed in the Explain tables.
+ALL · · · An Explain Snapshot for each eligible static SQL statement will be placed in the Explain tables.
 In addition, Explain Snapshot information will be gathered for eligible dynamic SQL statements at run time, even if the CURRENT EXPLAIN SNAPSHOT register is set to N0.
-For more information about special registers, see the SQL Reference.
+For more information about special registers, see the SQL Reference .